 Add the microwaved liquid, and cook, whisking until thickened.
 You can turn up the heat if you’re continually whisking or keep on medium if you’re doing other things (I often am).

 Add ¼ C to ½ C of lemon juice.
 Again this is going to be to your taste, so keep tasting.
-Add the chicken back to the pan, along with 2 T crushed garlic and 4 T capers.
+Add the chicken back to the pan, along with 2 T crushed garlic.
 Cook until the chicken is heated through.
 The sauce is going to be thicker than the final, but we’re going to add a lot of spinach and it will thin down.

 Add a bunch of spinach to the top of the pan, and put the lid on.
 Yes it looks like a LOT of spinach, but that is going to cook down.
 Steam the spinach, I like to give it a couple of turns.